lnoharet/metaweb/README.md

 The project is deployed at https://metawebb.herokuapp.com/ and works best when run on Google Chrome.

 ## Data
-Due to the lack of plug-in for positional data collection on minecraft fabric servers, the data for the heatmap was generated for this project.
-It was then stored on https://raw.githubusercontent.com/glas444/data/main/data.json.
+Due to the lack of plug-ins for positional data collection on minecraft fabric servers, the data for the heatmap was randomly generated for the sake this project.
+This data was then stored on https://raw.githubusercontent.com/glas444/data/main/data.json in json format.
 For the player and server statistics, the plug-in Player Analytics stored the data in an SQL database hosted on metacrafts hosting service Bloom Host.
 The database schema and more documentation on the plug-in can be found here https://github.com/plan-player-analytics/Plan/wiki/Database-Schema.